Unlocking Clarity and Motivation: The Power of Yi and Jin in Traditional Chinese Medicine

 Governs long-term goals, resilience, and the ability to overcome fear

-Together, these two aspects guide your ability to think clearly and take action with purpose.
+Together, these two aspects guide your ability to think clearly and take purposeful action.

 How Yi Is Produced in the Body